Opportunity in the Ozarks: 307th MDS takes part in IRT mission

 |0

-This work, Opportunity in the Ozarks: 307th MDS takes part in IRT mission [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Opportunity in the Ozarks: 307th MDS takes part in IRT mission, by SMSgt Theodore Daigle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT